docker/docs/datacenter/ucp/1.1/reference/help.md

 Docker Universal Control Plane Tool

 This tool has commands to 'install' the UCP initial controller and 'join' nodes to that controller.
 The tool can also 'uninstall' the product.
 This tool must run as a container with a well-known name and with the docker.sock volume mounted, which you can cut-and-paste from the usage example below.

 This tool will generate TLS certificates and will attempt to determine your hostname and primary IP addresses.
 This may be overridden with the '--host-address' option.
-The tool may not be able to discover your externally visible fully qualified hostname.
+The tool may not discover your externally visible fully qualified hostname.
 For proper certificate verification, you should pass one or more Subject Alternative Names with '--san' during 'install' and 'join' that matches the fully qualified hostname you intend to use to access the given system.